Making Cloud Infrastructure Management a Piece of Cake - Startup Stories with Chafik Belhaoues

 Chafik: Of course.
 Starting a company is connected with a lot of uncertainties.
 You don't know how it works, who will buy your product.
 That's probably the reason why many startups fail.
 They just don't know how the future will look.
 For me, the most challenging part was learning non-technical parts of doing business, like marketing, sales, conducting user interviews, creating a go-to-market strategy, etc. It was challenging for both of us, my co-founder and me, because we are tech guys.

-Anton: Let’s talk about Y Combinator since it plays an important role in the Brainboard story.
-What motivated you to apply for the program?
+Anton: Let's talk about Y Combinator since it plays an important role in the Brainboard story.
+What motivated you to apply for on of the top accelerator programs?

 Anton: So it was worth it, wasn't it?